 Call tracking replaces your practice’s actual phone number with a special tracking phone number that automatically forwards to your practice’s phone line.
 You can use call tracking on your website, your online ads, and even print ads.
 By using a different tracking number for each marketing channel, you can connect those calls to actual appointments and see which marketing channels are the most effective in getting patients to call.
 Just be sure to use a HIPAA compliant call tracking service, as these tools usually collect caller data that would be considered PHI.

 Online Form Submissions

 Your website provider should be able to help you get HIPAA-compliant forms on your website and a means of easily accessing form data.
 Appointment request forms not only give you another way to book more appointments, but also give you another means of tracking conversions.

 Ideally, you should be able to tie online call tracking and form data into your analytics data.
-In choosing a call tracking service, make sure you choose a provider that allows you to easily integrate with analytics.
+If possible, make sure you choose a call tracking provider that allows you to easily integrate with your analytics tool of choice.
 Your website provider should work with you to ensure that you have all of the proper tracking codes on your site to get the data you need.
-If your website provider also handles your analytics, make sure that it is possible to tie in conversions from both call tracking and form submissions.
 This will allow you to quickly and easily see how many website visits actually resulted in appointments.